-Annex E: Biosecurity plan
+Annex D: Biosecurity plan

-- 1. This Annex aims to provide inspectors with guidance on issues that must be dealt with in a Riding Establishment's biosecurity plan.
-The requirement for this plan is specified in Schedule 2, condition 9.3 of the Defra Guidance and must be agreed with a veterinarian. - 2.
-Biosecurity measures and protocols must be in place to: - a.
-Prevent the introduction of infectious diseases onto a yard. - b.
-Prevent the spread of infectious disease to other horses on the yard. - c.
-Prevent infectious disease being spread to other premises. - 3.
-It is important that all personnel are aware of the Riding Establishment's biosecurity plan and its implementation should be routine within the daily yard management. - 4.
+- 1. This Annex aims to provide inspectors with guidance on issues that must be dealt with in a riding establishment's biosecurity plan.
+The requirement for this plan is specified in Schedule 2, condition 9.3 of the Defra Guidance and must be agreed with a veterinary surgeon. - 2.
+Biosecurity measures and protocols must be in place to: - a. prevent the introduction of infectious diseases onto a yard; - b. prevent the spread of infectious disease to other horses on the yard; and - c. prevent infectious disease being spread to other premises. - 3.
+It is important that all personnel are aware of the riding establishment's biosecurity plan and its implementation should be routine within the daily yard management. - 4.
 The biosecurity plan should include consideration of at least the following five issues:

-4.1 New Arrivals Protocol
+4.1 New arrivals protocol

 - a.
 New horses brought onto the yard are the most likely route for the introduction of disease, including horses returning to the yard from competitions or stud. - b.
-Vaccination status, worming, isolation periods and monitoring of new arrivals should be included in the biosecurity plan, as is the cleanliness of transportation. - c.
+Vaccination status, worming, isolation periods, and monitoring of new arrivals should be included in the biosecurity plan, as should the cleanliness of transportation. - c.
 Visiting horses are a risk to resident horses and a protocol should be in place to minimise contact between them including physical contact or via equipment and communal water supply.